davibarreira/Vizagrams.jl/docs/src/tutorials/2_custommarks.md

 The power of creating marks is that we can now use them to create other marks.
-Hence, we can gradually increase the complixity of our marks.
+Hence, we can gradually increase the complexity of our marks.
 Let us use our tree mark to define a forest.

 ```@example 1